kylejones200/psis_4700_applied_ai/webslides/topic_AI-Ready-Data.md

 ## Summary

-AI-ready data is structured, clean, secure, and documented.
+AI-ready data is structured, clean, secure, and documented
-Preparation is the invisible work that makes AI succeed.
+Preparation is the invisible work that makes AI succeed
 Models are flashy.
 Data makes them useful

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.